-- 9.1.1 The Gaming Contractor, or if no Gaming Contractor the Tribe, shall identify in writing a Person(s) who shall serve as General Manager of the Gaming Enterprise.
-The General Manager appointed shall undergo a background check by the Tribal Gaming Commission and shall obtain a License before commencing work. - 9.1.2 The General Manager shall have access to any area within the Gaming Facility in accordance with the limitations defined in Section 2.29. - 9.1.3 The General Manager shall present a written monthly report to the Tribal Gaming Commission which estimates the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, a written statement of any changes in Primary Management Officials and all bills which are thirty (30) days or more past due. - 9.2 Rules and Regulations for Management The Tribal Gaming Commission shall, with the input and suggestions of Primary Management Officials, promulgate rules and regulations or specifications governing the following subjects: - 9.2.1 The enforcement of all relevant laws and rules with respect to the Gaming Operation and the Facility; - 9.2.2 Ensuring the physical safety of Enterprise patrons and Employees; - 9.2.3 The physical safeguarding of assets transported to, within, and from the Gaming Facility; - 9.2.4 The prevention of illegal activity from occurring within the Gaming Facility including employee procedures and surveillance; - 9.2.5 The recording of occurrences that deviate from normal operating policies including the following procedure for reporting incidents: - (1) Specify that security personnel record all incidents, regardless of immateriality; - (2) Require the assignment of a sequential number to each report; - (3) Provide for permanent reporting in indelible ink in a bound notebook; - (4) Require that each report include the following:
+- 9.1.1 The Gaming Contractor, or if no Gaming Contractor, the Tribe, shall identify in writing a Person(s) who shall serve as General Manager of the Gaming Enterprise.
+The General Manager appointed shall undergo a background check by the Tribal Gaming Commission and shall obtain a License before commencing work. - 9.1.2 The General Manager shall present a written monthly report to the Tribal Gaming Commission which estimates the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, a written statement of any changes in Primary Management Officials and all bills which are thirty (30) days or more past due. - 9.2 Rules and Regulations for Management The Tribal Gaming Commission shall, with the input and suggestions of Primary Management Officials, promulgate rules and regulations or specifications governing the following subjects: - 9.2.1 The enforcement of all relevant laws and rules with respect to the Gaming Operation and the Facility; - 9.2.2 Ensuring the physical safety of Enterprise patrons and Employees; - 9.2.3 The physical safeguarding of assets transported to, within, and from the Gaming Facility; - 9.2.4 The prevention of illegal activity from occurring within the Gaming Facility including employee procedures and surveillance;

-- (i) The record number. - (ii) The date. - (iii) The time. - (iv) The location of the incident. - (v) A detailed description of the incident. - (vi) The persons involved in the incident. - (vii) The security personnel assigned to the incident. - 9.2.6 The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like; - 9.2.7 Maintenance of a list of persons barred from the Gaming Facility; - 9.2.8 In accordance with section 8.4.1 of the Compact, except as provided in subdivision 8.4.1(d) of the Compact, no State Gaming Agency regulation shall be effective with respect to the Tribe's Gaming Operation unless it has first been approved by the Association, and further, the Tribe has had an opportunity to review and comment on the proposed regulations. - 9.3 Insurance Requirements Pursuant to the Tribal/State Compact, the Gaming Contractor shall ensure that the Enterprise shall carry a minimum of Five Million Dollars (\$5,000,000.00) liability insurance to protect the public in the event of an accident. - 9.4 IRS Requirements The General Manager shall be responsible for seeing that Gaming Activity is managed in accordance with Tribal and Federal law and that such Gaming Activity complies with all IRS reporting requirements.
+- 9.2.5 The recording of occurrences that deviate from normal operating policies including the following procedure for reporting incidents: - (1) Specify that security personnel record all incidents, regardless of immateriality; - (2) Require the assignment of a sequential number to each report; - (3) Provide for permanent reporting in indelible ink in a bound notebook; - (4) Require that each report include the following: - (i) The record number. - (ii) The date. - (iii) The time. - (iv) The location of the incident. - (v) A detailed description of the incident. - (vi) The persons involved in the incident. - (vii) The security personnel assigned to the incident. - 9.2.6 The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like; - 9.2.7 Maintenance of a list of persons barred from the Gaming Facility; - 9.3 Insurance Requirements Pursuant to the Tribal/State Compact, the Gaming Contractor shall ensure that the Enterprise shall carry the minimum amount of liability insurance required by the Tribal/State Compact in order to protect the public in the event of an accident. - 9.4 IRS Requirements The General Manager shall be responsible for seeing that Gaming Activity is managed in accordance with Tribal and Federal law and that such Gaming Activity complies with all IRS reporting requirements.